 GitOps Amazon ECR integration

-Codefresh has native support to interact with Amazon ECR (Elastic Container Registry), and push, pull, and deploy images.
+Codefresh offers native support for interacting with Amazon ECR (Elastic Container Registry), enabling you to push, pull, and deploy container images seamlessly.

-For general information on adding an Amazon ECR integration for GitOps in Codefresh, see Container registry GitOps integrations.
+For general information on container registry integrations for GitOps, see Container registry GitOps integrations.

 GitOps Amazon ECR integration options